Exact Subdomain and Embedded Interface Polynomial Integration in Finite Elements with Planar Cuts: Preamble

 \begin{definition} For $a\ne 0$, let

 \end{definition}

-\begin{remark} In the next proposition we will show that for $s\ge 0$ and positive arguments Eq.~\eqref{int2} is equivalent to Eq.~\eqref{int2a}.
-In computer arithmetic Eq.~\eqref{int2} suffers from overflow for $d\gg|a|>0$ and $a\rightarrow0$, because of the presence of the $\frac{1}{a^i}$ terms in the sums.
-Proposition \ref{equivalentFormula} will show all these terms actually simplify after expanding the definition of $\LLi$ for positive arguments. \end{remark}
+\begin{remark} \eugenio{In the following proposition, we will show that Eq.~\eqref{int2} is equivalent to Eq.~\eqref{int2a} for $s\ge 0$ and positive arguments of the $\LLi$ functions.} In computer arithmetic Eq.~\eqref{int2} suffers from overflow for $d\gg|a|>0$ and $a\rightarrow0$, because of the presence of the $\frac{1}{a^i}$ terms in the sums.
+Proposition \ref{equivalentFormula} will show all these terms actually simplify after expanding the definition of $\LLi$ for positive argument. \end{remark}

-\begin{remark} In Eq.~\eqref{int2}, for $d\ge0$ and/or $|d|\sim|a|$, and $a\rightarrow0$, either the arguments of the polylogarithm functions are non positive, or if positive they are of the same order of $a$.
+\begin{remark} In Eq.~\eqref{int2}, for $d\le0$ or $ a+d \le 0$, and $a\rightarrow0$, either the arguments of the polylogarithm functions are non positive, or, if positive, they are of the same order of $a$.
 In the first case the contribution of their limits is zero.
-In the second case using the definition of $\LLi$ with positive argument one would get for all $i$, thus all terms in the sum would have comparable size, and since $a$ does not appear in the denominator it no longer contributes to an overflow issue, for small $a$. \end{remark}
+In the second case using the definition of $\LLi$ with positive argument one would get for all $i$.
+Thus, all terms in Eq.~\eqref{int2} would have comparable size and, since $a$ does not appear in the denominator, it no longer contributes to overflows for $a\rightarrow0$. \end{remark}